Share this:

 Bell Hooks

-In this compelling volume, the author argues that eradicating racism and sexism must go hand in hand.
+In Killing Rage, the author argues that eradicating racism and sexism must go hand in hand.

 Why We Can’t Wait